Long Mynd: Tourism and recreation

-Long Mynd is part of the Shropshire Hills designated Area of Outstanding Natural Beauty (AONB) and is a popular tourist destination, particularly due to the many footpaths, varied terrain and impressive scenery and views.
-Two major footpaths are the Shropshire Way and the Jack Mytton Way.
+Long Mynd is part of the Shropshire Hills National Landscape (or AONB) and is a popular tourist destination, particularly due to the many footpaths, varied terrain and impressive scenery and views.
+Two promoted recreational trails are the Shropshire Way and the Jack Mytton Way.
 The Long Mynd's open spaces make it a popular place for horse riding and mountain biking on the bridleways.

-Carding mill Valley is the busiest location as it is home to the National Trust's centre for the area.
+Carding Mill Valley is the busiest location as it is home to the National Trust's centre for the area.

 The windward slopes to the west are popular with glider, hang-glider and paraglider pilots.